h3xp/RickDangerousUpdate/README.md

 The script is self-explanatory, it will guide you through the whole process, you make your choices by simple pressing numbers on your keyboard.
-Just run the script inside a terminal like this:
+Just run the script inside a terminal like this (replace [link] with a link to your personal mega storage):

 ```
-python3 update.py
+python3 update.py [link]
 ```

 # Attention